© 2006-2012 Radicore Software Ltd

 You do not have to tell the code which version to use as it is clever enough to work it out for itself.
 You do, however, have to ensure that all required extensions are available.

-The following database drivers are also included:
+The following database connectors (classes from which I create Data Access Objects) are also included:

 - MySQL version 4.0.6 to 4.0.25, which uses the original MySQL extension.
 Note that MySQL stopped active support for version 4.0 on 30th September 2006.